ChoiwahChow/isonaut/README.md

 ```
 The model input file <model-file> must be in mace4 output format.
 If the `-c` option is specified in the command line, then in addition to the non-isomorphic models, the canonical graphs for the models are also printed out.

+## Limitations
+Currently, isonaut supports only unary and binary operations, and ignores operations of other arities, including constants (0-ary operations).